 Lawyers with experience representing car accident victims are consistently asked certain questions about insurance coverage after a car accident.
-Lawyers at the plaintiffs-only personal injury firm of Bronson Jones & Company LLP exclusively represent victims injured in motor vehicle accidents, so they know the ins-and-outs of the insurance claim process.
+Lawyers at the plaintiffs-only personal injury firm of Bronson Jones & Company LLP have extensive experience representing victims injured in motor vehicle accidents, so they know the ins-and-outs of the insurance claim process.
 They drew from their experience to provide answers to some common questions about insurance coverage after a car accident.
 Lawyers in our office are available for a free initial consultation; if you would like more information or have any specific questions about your personal injury claim, please call us at 1-855-852-5100 (toll free, 24 hours).

 In a 2-Vehicle Collision, When is the Other Driver More Likely to be At-Fault?

 Most motor vehicle collisions occur between two motor vehicles and there is commonly one party more likely to be at-fault than the other.
 The other driver is more likely to be at-fault in cases where he or she: